adrian88888888/AHK-Virtual-Desktop-Library/README.md

 Thanks to itzjakm for his idea of being able to pick a random image from a folder to set it as a wallpaper

 And thanks to the ahk community

+# GTD:
+-When I go from one desktop to another, the focus does not change 5% of the times(anoying) -I have to create a function called AlwaysStayWindowOnDesktop(desktop, exe), because they move by themselves sometimes from one dektop to another, all thanks to a low level bug on windows
+-sometimes the file explorer opens not maximized, wich is anoying